 In the case that your SSL certificates are not signed by a Certificate Authority, there is an option to allow a non-secure certificate when initiating the connection.
 You'll need the appropriate username and password to access your server as well as the IMAP and SMTP server names.
 Follow these instructions to obtain this information or work with your IT team to determine the correct login credentials to use.

 Your IT team might only allow certain IP addresses to connect with your inbox.
-If this is the case, your IT team will need to whitelist the IP addresses HubSpot uses to connect your inbox.
+If this is the case, your IT team will need to add the IP addresses HubSpot uses to connect your inbox to your allowlist.

 Because authentication methods, security settings, and available protocols can differ from one email server to another, it may be necessary to work with your IT team to confirm that your email server meets the above requirements.
 If you experience any difficulty during the IMAP connection process, work with your IT team or administrator when you open a ticket with HubSpot Support, as your IT department can provide specific information needed to troubleshoot that HubSpot does not have access to.